 Combine butter beans, tahini, lemon juice, garlic, cumin, and salt in a food processor and pulse until smooth.

 Transfer the hummus to a serving dish and use a spoon to make a well.
 Drizzle with olive oil and let it rest for 1 hour before serving.
-Garnish with parsley or flavorful Skhug sauce.
+Garnish with fresh herbs or a flavorful sauce like Skhug.

-- When it comes to our butter bean hummus recipe, save the olive oil for last; doing so will perfectly balance the flavors and ensure you get the right consistency.
+- For our Butter Bean Hummus recipe, add the olive oil last for the best results; doing so helps to balance the flavors and achieve the ideal consistency.

 SEARCHING FOR MORE LIKE THIS?